Convert Figma logo to code with AI

 npm

 StyLua is available as a binary published to npm as @johnnymorganz/stylua-bin.
-This is a thin wrapper which installs the binary and allows it to be run through npm.
+This is a thin wrapper that installs the binary and makes it available through npm / npx.

 npx @johnnymorganz/stylua-bin --help